Résumé of John Stracke

 Ocient, October 2022-present:

 Ocient produces a large-scale OLAP database.
-I have worked on
+Work is

 Paradigm4, January-October 2022: Principal Software